- Direct Services

 Individual Family Satisfaction Team (IFST)

 IFST finds out how satisfied people are with the services they receive from mental health providers.
 We do this by creating surveys that ask questions such as “Does the staff at your provider treat you with respect?” or “Do you feel your mental health providers listens to you?”
-These surveys are created by IFST in partnership with many stakeholders- recipients of services, service providers, county MH/MR staff, family members, MHA staff and members of our advisory committee.
+These surveys are created by IFST in partnership with many stakeholders- recipients of services, service providers, county MH/IDD/EI staff, family members, MHAFF staff and members of our advisory committee.
 The surveys focus on a single provider or area of community need.
 The surveys are conducted by phone or face-to-face.
 The results are tallied and analyzed by IFST and a report of findings is written.
 These findings are shared in a public meeting open to everyone.
-Results of IFST surveys are utilized by both MH/MR and providers to help plan improvements in how services are delivered.
-MHA conducts surveys of CHIPP funded programs for the Franklin/Fulton MH/ID program
+Results of IFST surveys are utilized by both MH/IDD/EI and providers to help plan improvements in how services are delivered.
+MHAFF conducts surveys of County funded programs for the Franklin/Fulton MH/IDD/EI program.

 Managed Care Surveys in Franklin/Fulton Counties